-point.
-Don't forget that if you started with a blank communication, you'll need to enter all of the names manually.
-You may notice that some names are in red.
+The recipient list will be filled with all the people you previously selected as recipients.
+Don't forget that if you start with a blank communication, you'll need to enter all the names manually.
+Sometimes you may see some names in red.
 These names either do not have an email address or have been marked as not wanting emails or bulk emails.